 From our Penrith showroom at 7/20 Hickeys Road, Penrith, and online store, we offer:

-• Bakeware, cookware, smallwares and more for Christmas and year-round service
+- Professional cookware, bakeware, and smallwares for Christmas and year-round service

-FAQ – Christmas Pudding, Avanti Pudding Trays & Chef Inox Bowls
+FAQ – Christmas Pudding, Pudding Trays & Mixing Bowls

 Steaming, however, gives the most classic and reliable result.

-Soaking overnight isn’t strictly essential, but it improves flavour and texture:
+Soaking overnight isn't strictly essential, but it improves flavour and texture.
+The fruit plumps up and becomes juicier, and the flavours of the brandy or juice penetrate more deeply.

 If you're short on time, try to soak for at least 4 hours.